Q: How do I know if I am eligible for Dial-A-Ride (DAR) services?

 A: Please visit our Vanpool Program page by clicking here.

 Q. Is there a way to get to Sea-Tac Airport by bus?

 A: Jefferson Transit has created a schedule that shows the connection times and fares to get to Sea-Tac by bus.
 This route travels via Jefferson Transit, Kitsap Transit, the Washington State Ferries and the Central Link Light Rail in Downtown Seattle.
 The entire trip costs under $10.00.
 (A little more on the return trip when you add in Ferry costs).
 Please click here to view the current schedule.
 You can also go here to view connection schedules that include how to get from Port Townsend to Olympia, From Port Angeles to Seattle and a few others.

 Q. Can I bring my pet on the bus?

 A. Yes.
 Jefferson Transit has a policy about having pets on the buses.
-Please click here to view our Accessibility page and read our policy on having animals on the bus.
+Please click here to view our Bus Service Information page and read our policy on having animals on the bus.
 Remember to check with connecting agencies when traveling with a pet as not all Transit Agencies accept pets on the bus.
 Service animals are always welcome on Jefferson Transit buses.